typelevel/frameless/docs/src/main/tut/TypedML.md

 ## Example 1: predict a continuous value using a `TypedRandomForestRegressor`

-In this example, we want to predict `field3` of type Double from `field1` and `field2` using a `TypedRandomForestRegressor`.
+In this example, we want to predict the sale price of a house depending on its square footage and the fact that the house has a garden or not.
+We will use a `TypedRandomForestRegressor`.

 ### Training

-As with Spark ML API, we use a `TypedVectorAssembler` (the type-safe equivalent of `VectorAssembler`) to compute feature vectors:
+As with the Spark ML API, we use a `TypedVectorAssembler` (the type-safe equivalent of `VectorAssembler`) to compute feature vectors:

 ```tut:silent
 import frameless._